HadyyAyman/Version-project/README.md

 OS: Windows 10 pro
 Hardware: 8Gb Ram , Intel dual core duo processor 3.00 Ghz , GUI: Intel Iris chip

+### Known Bugs

+Be Careful for the html code of the website changes frequently so you don't need to change the code of python but the html tags within